Two 'Fracture Critical' Local Bridge Projects Need More Public Comments, Not Done Deal

 “If at any point in time, something happens where we can’t mitigate the challenges that are presented to us, that bridge can and would come off the candidate list,” continued Gibbs.
 “So, this is not a done deal set in stone at any point right now.

-“We do continue to move forward with the planning to see if it can become one of the projects that would end up being part of the PennDOT’s proposed project calls for the total replacement of both the eastbound and westbound Canoe Creek Bridges, as well as improved roadway alignment and geometry.
+“We do continue to move forward with the planning to see if it can become one of the projects which would end up being part of the PennDOT’s proposed project calls for the total replacement of the bridges, as well as improved roadway alignment and geometry.”

 Public Input Welcome